Can I Travel to the U.S. While Pregnant?

 If you are entering the U.S. from a visa waiver country, such as Australia or the U.K, you will no longer be allowed to use the Visa Waiver Program after being denied entry.

-If you are entering the U.S. on a visa (such as a B-2 visitor visa) and are denied entry, you will likely need to apply for a new visa (which might not be approved because of your recent entry denial) and might be barred from entering the U.S. for the next three years.
+If you are entering the United States on a visa (such as a B-2 visitor visa) and are denied entry, you will likely need to apply for a new visa (which might not be approved because of your recent entry denial) and might be barred from entering the U.S. for the next three years.

-Because the consequences of being denied entry can have such a profound impact on your future ability to travel to the U.S., consider postponing travel in the later stages of your pregnancy; unless you are sure you can demonstrate that you have the resources to pay for the birth, regardless of what complications might arise and exponentially increase the cost.
+Because the consequences of being denied entry can have such a profound impact on your future ability to travel to the United States, consider postponing travel in the later stages of your pregnancy; unless you are sure you can demonstrate that you have the resources to pay for the birth, regardless of what complications might arise and exponentially increase the cost.

 Talk to a Lawyer